 - They believe the cops are nothing but bigots and may find any reason to arrest them simply because of their race or ethnicity.

 - Someone they love gets arrested/killed by the police and said person may or may not have gone through at least one of the above, which results in them being wary around cops because of what the other person went through.

-Most of the time, their views are justified, but sometimes it's nothing more than pettiness and/or paranoia.
+Most of the time, their views are at least somewhat justified, but sometimes it's nothing more than pettiness and/or paranoia.
 Often times, they'll have a grudge towards all law enforcement, even those who are good and have not wronged this character.